The FBI is gunning for the Guns N' Roses leaker.

 Rather than a federal offense, some may argue Cogill was doing a public service.
 After all, Axl Rose and his rotating band of hired henchmen have been perfecting the tunes for well over a decade and still haven't released the album.
 But that's up to the courts to decide.

-Speaking of, Cogill is due to appear in a federal courtroom in Los Angeles later today.
-If he's convicted of the copyright-infringement charges, he could face three to five years in a federal lockup.
+Bail has been set at $10,000 and a preliminary hearing was scheduled for Sept.
+17. If Cogill is convicted of the copyright-infringement charges, he could face three to five years in a federal lockup.

 As word spread online of the songs being posted, traffic spiked, shutting down Cogill's server and prompting Guns N' Roses' label to issue a cease-and-desist letter.
-While he quickly complied and deleted the songs, unfortunately for him, the feds' geek squad was on the case.
+Cogill quickly complied and deleted the songs, but, unfortunately for him, the feds' geek squad was on the case.
 They quickly used online tools to track down Cogill, who went by the moniker Skwerl.